20Tauri/DoxyDoxygen/README.md

 ### Generate documentation

-If you use Doxygen, you can generate your docmuentation directly from the palette.
+If you use Doxygen, you can generate your documentation directly from the palette.
+An assistant will help you to download tools and configure your project.

 ### Extend a documentation block